Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Preliminary Properties

 Now, we introduce some useful notations, for simplifying our proof. \begin{itemize} \item Denote $I=\{i:i=1,2,\cdots,n\}$ as the set of indices of all training data points. \item Define $c(\cdot)$ as the map $I \rightarrow J$ where $c(i)$ represents the index of the cluster to which point $\boldsymbol{x}_i$ belongs. \item $I_j=\{i:i\in I, c(i)=j\}$ denotes the set of the training points in the $j$-th cluster. \item $I_+ = \{i:i\in I, c(i)\in J_+\}$ and $I_- = \{i:i\in I, c(i)\in J_-\}$ denote the index sets of all positive class data points and negative class data points respectively. \end{itemize}

-Then, under Assumption \ref{assumption: hyper}, we show that the following properties of the training dataset hold with high probability.
-Since our data distribution is similar to \cite{frei2024double}, and most of the proofs of these properties follow standard approaches, and are similar to the ones presented in \cite{frei2024double}.
+{Then, under Assumption \ref{re_assumption: features},\ref{re_ass:balanced},\ref{assumption: hyper}, we show that \Cref{prop:A_1} of the training dataset hold with high probability.
+It is worth noting that most of the proofs of \Cref{prop:A_1} follow standard methodologies and closely resemble those presented in \cite{frei2024double}, as our data distribution is similar to theirs.}

 Recall the cumulative distribution function (CDF) of the standard normal distribution, usually denoted as $\Phi(x)$, which is defined as the integral

 Additionally, we have the following commonly used bounds on the tail probabilities of the standard normal distribution.